-Visiting all of the worshiping communities in the Episcopal Diocese of South Dakota is one of the principle responsibilities of my ministry with you.
-It is also one of the great delights and joys of this office!
-In order that everything goes as smoothly as possible, this customary has been put together to help us to prepare for these events.
-As no document can answer every question, do raise a question if there is an issue that is not covered by what follows.
+Visiting the worshiping communities in the Episcopal Diocese of South Dakota is one of the principal responsibilities of the Bishop’s ministry with you.
+It is also one of the great delights and joys of the office.
+This customary has been put together to help you prepare for the Bishop’s visitation so that everything goes as smoothly as possible.

-The most central acts of every episcopal visitation is the preaching of God’s Word and the celebration of the Holy Eucharist with the clergy and people of the congregation.
-When there are baptisms and confirmations, we shall celebrate those people and give thanks to God for the commitments being made and for the growing of God’s kingdom!
-In addition, the visitation gives us an opportunity to share fellowship with one another and rejoice as the community of saints who have been planted for ministry in your particular part of God’s kingdom.
+The most central acts of every Bishop’s visitation are preaching God’s Word and celebrating the Holy Eucharist with the clergy and people of the congregation.
+When there are candidates to be baptized, confirmed, or received, or when there are people who desire to reaffirm their Christian faith, we shall thank God for the commitments being made and for the growing of God’s kingdom!
+Additionally, these visits allow the Bishop to share fellowship with you with the community of saints doing ministry in your particular part of God’s kingdom.

 THE LITURGY OF THE DAY